 September 2017 Update: This setup guide is applicable for macOS 10.9 to 10.12 only.
 For macOS 10.13, please read our High Sierra External GPU overview.

 Our goal with this post is to provide a comprehensive beginner’s setup guide so that Mac users can build an external graphics card (eGPU) for their computers.
+As new Macs and Thunderbolt external GPU enclosures become available, we will update this guide with the latest information.
 To get started, you’ll need the following hardware:

 - Thunderbolt-equipped Mac computer

 - Thunderbolt 3 or Thunderbolt 2 PCIe enclosure

 - Nvidia or AMD PCIe graphics card

 - Power supply based on your enclosure & GPU pairing

 - External monitor with either HDMI, DVI, or DisplayPort